aashana94/Eliza_chatbot/README.md

 ## Eliza_chatbot

-#Authors : Merin Joy and Sai Nikitha
+Authors : Merin Joy and Sai Nikitha
-#Date : 19th September 2018
+Date : 19th September 2018
-#The following Eliza program acts as a psychotherapist that engages in conversation with the user.
+This Eliza chatbot program acts as a psychotherapist that engages in conversation with the user.
 By making use of NLTK and
 #regular expressions.

-# Instructions to run :
+## Instructions to run :

 #Step 1: Run the following code in command line or ipython notebook.